Updated February 6, 2020

 Use Yoast’s SEO plugin.
 The WordPress SEO plugin by Yoast gives you a lot of SEO functionality without you having to think.
 It’s a solid plugin and it’s free.
 Here’s Yoast’s documentation for the plugin.

 Get worthwhile backlinks.
 A backlink is an incoming link to one of your site’s pages.
 For example, here’s a post on ProBlogger in which he links to my post, How to Make Money Blogging.
-That link on ProBlogger’s website is a backlink for me because it’s an incoming link to my site.
+That link on ProBlogger’s website is a backlink for me because it’s linking back to my site.
 Make sense?

 As far as we know, the number and kinds of backlinks you get to your site impact your SEO.
 There are good backlinks and bad backlinks.
 Obviously and unfortunately, you can’t always control who links to you, but there things you can do to try to get good backlinks.

 Don’t beg for backlinks.
 One “SEO tip” a lot of people give is to email site owners and ask them to link to your site.
-So you can get a backlink.
+I don’t recommend this.
 As a site owner myself who gets so many of these requests, I delete them instantly.
 It’s annoying.
 Instead, make your content so people link to it naturally.

 Understand keywords.
 Keywords are the words or phrases that sum up what a piece of content is about.
 For example, the main keyword for this post you’re reading is “what is seo.”